What Is Satanism? A Complete Guide to Types, Beliefs & History

-Satanism is not a single religion but an umbrella term encompassing diverse philosophies, spiritual practices, and organizations that use Satan—either as a symbol or deity—as a central figure.
+Satanism is not a single religion but an umbrella term encompassing diverse philosophies, spiritual practices, and organizations that use Satan — either as a symbol or deity — as a central figure.

-The Two Main Types
+The Two Main Types of Satanism

 Atheistic (Symbolic) Satanism